Can Dating Apps Detect AI Photos? Avoid Bans [2026]

 |---|---|---|

-| Training time | Seconds to minutes | Up to 2 hours per client |
+| Generation time | Seconds to minutes | Minutes |

-| Model type | Generic, one-size-fits-all | Custom trained on YOUR features |
+| Model type | Generic, one-size-fits-all | Personalized to YOUR features |

 | Pixel patterns | Synthetic AI signatures | Matches natural photography |